nmarcella/AI_projects/README.md

 ## Project 2: Applying what I've learned so far.

-In my second project, I'm building a functional application on top of OLLAMA.
+In my second project, I'm building a functional application called [Dog Detector](https://github.com/nmarcella/AI_projects/tree/main/Dog_Detector) on top of OLLAMA.
 The goal of my application is to use the multimodal vision/text capabilities of the LLaVa model to analyze a video camera feed and determine whether or not my dogs are on the couch :).

 1. I'm using a remote [Google Collab](https://colab.google/) instance to run OLLAMA on a T4 GPU.
 Thanks to [Tech With Marco](https://www.youtube.com/watch?v=Qa1h7ygwQq8)
 2. [ngrok](https://ngrok.com/) is used to make the Collab instance accessible on the internet.